Optimising the relative entropy under semidefinite constraints: Methods

-From \autoref{fig:convergence} it is geometrically immediate that the optimised lower bound on each interval has an error which is less than the error of the upper bound, i.e. a simple convexity argument that the mirrored straight $g^{\prime \prime}$ is a feasible straight as lower bound in \eqref{eq:relaxation_lower_bound} and get the same results in terms of complexities.
-Thus, we are left with proving the convergence for the upper bound.
+From~\autoref{fig:convergence} it is geometrically evident that the optimised lower bound in~\autoref{prop:mainprop} has an error no greater than that of the upper bound: by convexity, the mirrored straight line $g^{\prime\prime}$ is a feasible supporting line (see the discussion below for a precise definition of supporting line) for the lower bound in~\eqref{eq:relaxation_lower_bound}, and thus we obtain at least the same error dependence as the convex interpolation in the upper bound.
+Without loss of generality, and in order to focus the convergence analysis on the upper bound, in the following we formalize this geometric observation using the properties of convex functions.

-We know that $\tr^+[\sigma s - \rho]$ is monotonically increasing and convex as proposed in \autoref{lem:properties_g} $(1)$ and $(2)$.
-For the convergence, we choose a grid $\mu = t_1\leq \cdots \leq t_r = \lambda$.
-For each subinterval we do a worst-case estimation in the sense that we relax $\tr^+[\sigma s -\rho]$ to the piecewise-defined function $g_2(s)$ and $g_3(s)$ which has one kink in $[t_k,t_{k+1}]$ and the error grows with this estimate.
-The upper error is now given by $g^\prime \cdot h/2$ which scales like $\delta^2 \tan(\alpha)$\footnote{one can do even better as shown in the proof of \autoref{cor:prop_conv}, i.e. \autoref{proof_prop_convergence}.}.
-From \autoref{lem:properties_g} $(4)$ we know that the tangent, $\tan(\alpha)$, is bounded by the largest gradient, $1$ as shown in \autoref{lem:properties_g} $(3)$ and the fact that $\tr^+[\sigma s - \rho]$ is monotonically increasing.
-Therefore, as outlined in \autoref{proof_prop_convergence}, we are left with a telescopic sum over gradients, which becomes $1$ and thus finishes the proof.